annabelcheong/javascript-challenge/README.md

 	- data.js
 		- This file was provided in the assignment.
 	- app.js
-		- Contains 5 input fields and can filter as per user input when user inputs into 1 or more fields.
+		- Contains 5 input fields (date, city, state, country, shape) and can filter as per user input when user inputs into 1 or more fields.
 The user has the option to leave fields blank.
 		- This file is the jacascript code to filter and append cells into the table which read in from the index.html file.

 - FOLDER: images